srikrishnauppili/Disaster-Relief-Organizer/README.md

 so if an application is designed to allow only those people after verification to post messages for help so the people who are helping will not be cheated

-Uniqueness:

-The unique features of this application include,it can be made to work offline and false reports can be prevented

-Technology:

-Glossary:

-Claims
-Needs
-Affected area
-The affected areas